mnscheller/Mittelfeld55/README.md

 Working on some Stuff

-Currently learning .Net Maui for the WorldSkills Germany Competition in 2025!
+Currently learning .Net Maui, ASP.Net and SqlServer for the WorldSkills Competition in <span style="background-color:#7B0323">Skill 09</span>!
 (Ongoing)

 ## Achievements in Competitions